Dankovci

 Dankovci ([daŋˈkoːu̯tsi]; Őrfalu) is a village in the Municipality of Puconci in the Prekmurje region of Slovenia.
+In 2023, it had a population of 134 (69 males and 65 females).
+It has an area of 4.2 km² with a population density of 31.90/km².

 The section of the Slovenian Railways line from Murska Sobota to Hodoš runs through the village.